steppp/steppp.github.io/about.md

 I love programming and everything related to PCs and things that you can run code on.
-I am currently studying Computer Science at UniBo (almost finished) and I have some experence in various tech stacks/frameworks/languages.
+I am currently studying Computer Science at UniBo (almost finished) and I have some experience in various tech stacks/frameworks/languages.
 Some of these include:

 <ul>